Messi equals Pelé's 643 club goals, Barça held by Valencia - WHIZ News

 But José Gayà set up Maxi Gómez to hit back for Valencia in the 69th and split the points.

+A botched marking scheme made it easier for Diakhaby to head in Valencia’s opener in the 29th when Antoine Griezmann — who is significantly shorter than the center back — lost his mark of him during a corner kick.

+“We don’t have many tall players to defend their tallest ones … but we cannot leave anyone wide open,” Koeman said.
+“We have to at least be there, be engaged.”

-The match featured two young Americans who started for both sides.
-Sergiño Dest, 20, played the full match as Barcelona’s right back, while 18-year-old Yunus Musah had to be substituted in the first half after the Valencia right back appeared to injury a leg.
+Besides Dest, the match featured another young American starting for Valencia.
+Eighteen-year-old Yunus Musah had to be substituted in the first half after the right back appeared to injure a leg.
 He walked off gingerly.

 SUÁREZ SCORES